galleg123/Portfolio/README.md

 ## [Fullstack Inventory Management](https://github.com/DennisRussell0/fullstack-inventory-managemenet/tree/Mikkel-Frontend-Filtering)

-This project was made in collaboration with [Dennis Russell](DennisRussell0) during a course at specialisterne academy.
+The Fullstack Inventory Management project was made in collaboration with [Dennis Russell](DennisRussell0) during a course at specialisterne academy.

 ### About